 After the stain dried, I applied 2 coats of a matte water-based poly to the frame.
 Applying the poly to the frame before painting the plywood helps to protect your stain finish from that paint.

 Follow the directions on the wood conditioner, stain, and poly for the best result.

 Painting the DIY Display Board

-Hanging the DIY Display Board
+Hanging the DIY Wood Display Board

 How about another DIY gift for those awesome kiddos?
 Try this Super Easy DIY Kids Sit & Spin Toy.